j3k0/cordova-plugin-purchase-documentation/use-cases/subscription-android.md

 Now, let's build and test!

+### Extra step for Android

+If using the [Fovea validation service](https://billing.fovea.cc/), `expiryDate` and some other features of the API for an auto-renewing Android subscription will only be available if you complete the _"Connect With Google"_ step using the explainer [here](https://billing.fovea.cc/documentation/connect-with-google-publisher-api/).

 ### Testing

 To test on Android with In-App Purchases enabled, I always chose to run my app through Android Studio.
 This way, I can see the logs from both the javascript and native sides, which is useful.